HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 **Vector data** consists of **points, lines and polygons**.

-![Screenshot of QGIS interface with point dataset of trees loaded in and appearing on the map](media/3.png) _GIS vector dataset in shapefile format of [historic old growth trees in Washington State](https://geo.wa.gov/maps/61db62e6e6864b579e0e36c005e94e71/about) loaded into the QGIS map interface_
+![Screenshot of QGIS interface with point dataset of trees loaded in and appearing on the map](media/3.png) _GIS vector dataset showing [historic old growth trees in Washington State](https://geo.wa.gov/maps/61db62e6e6864b579e0e36c005e94e71/about) loaded into a map making interface._

 Pictured above is a **points** dataset showing historic old growth trees in Washington State.